 - where an individual did not have an effective opportunity to take their WTD holiday entitlement and the employer cannot show that it provided sufficient information about their holiday entitlement (Max-Planck-Gesellschaft zur Forderung der Wissenschaften eV v Shimizu).

-Maternity, paternity and parental leave
+What about maternity, paternity and parental leave?

 If you take statutory maternity leave, statutory paternity leave or statutory parental leave, your right to paid holiday is not affected, and your continuity of employment is preserved during these periods of leave.
 Therefore, you must be allowed to take your holiday entitlement before, during or after the leave year in which holiday accrues.